Rahat Fateh Ali Khan: Soundtracks and collaboration

 In a subordinate role with his uncle Nusrat Fateh Ali Khan, working in collaboration with Eddie Vedder, of the American rock band, Pearl Jam, Rahat contributed to the soundtrack of the 1995 Hollywood film, Dead Man Walking.
 In 2002, he worked on the soundtrack of The Four Feathers in collaboration with the American composer of orchestral and film music, James Horner.
 In 2002, Rahat guested with The Derek Trucks Band on the song "Maki Madni" for Trucks' album, Joyful Noise.
 In 2006, his vocals were featured on the soundtrack of Mel Gibson's Apocalypto.
+In 2008, he sang the song "Teri Ore" for the movie Singh Is Kinng alongside Shreya Ghoshal.

 Television

-He judged the show, Chhote Ustaad alongside Sonu Nigam.
-He was also one of the judges on the singing reality show Junoon, premiered on NDTV Imagine in 2008.
+He judged the show Chhote Ustaad alongside Sonu Nigam.
+He was also one of the judges on the singing reality show Junoon, which premiered on NDTV Imagine in 2008.

 Nobel Peace Prize Concert

 Rahat became the first Pakistani to perform at any Nobel Prize concert, when he was invited to the concert at 2014 Nobel Peace Prize ceremony.
 He performed Nusrat Fateh Ali Khan's most memorable qawwali "Tumhe Dillagi" and "Mast Qalandar", and he also sang "Aao Parhao" there.